Just in time for summer eating, these Stuffed Cucumber Appetizer Boats are perfect.

 - 8 ounces cream cheese (unflavoured)

-- ¼ tsp garlic flavoured black pepper
+- ¼ teaspoons garlic flavoured black pepper

 - Roughly cut the thawed smoked salmon into pieces.